Support for disabled students and applicants at RCS

 How do I request support for my audition or interview?

-When you start at the Royal Conservatoire, our Disability Advisor will contact you in the first term and arrange a meeting with you to discuss how we can best support you.
+When you start at RCS, our Disability Advisor will contact you in the first term and arrange a meeting with you to discuss how we can best support you.
 A Learning Agreement will then be discussed with you and adjustments sent to your tutors.
 If you are dyslexic, you will need an up-to-date assessment don’t worry if you don’t have one as we can arrange for an assessment with a psychologist.

 I think I’m dyslexic but I’m not sure.